 - Ensure effective, affordable and collaborative management

-The plan also commits Metro Vancouver to replacing the region’s two remaining primary treatment plants, Lions Gate in West Vancouver (by 2020), and Iona Island in Richmond (no later than 2030).
+The plan also commits Metro Vancouver to replacing the region’s two remaining primary treatment plants, Lions Gate in West Vancouver, and Iona Island in Richmond.